Manson has endured as the face of evil for nearly 50 years

 Instead, with a healthy assist from news coverage, he was able to capture the public's attention every few years when he got a parole hearing or in the occasional interviews he granted, in which he often put on his "crazy Charlie" act, crime experts said.

-With the swastika he carved in his forehead plainly visible, Manson crossed his eyes to make funny faces, shouted theatrically and occasionally uttered gibberish to interviewers.
+With the swastika he carved in his forehead plainly visible, Manson crossed his eyes to make funny faces, shouted theatrically and occasionally uttered gibberish.

 While he spoke earnestly about a troubled childhood and professed his innocence, he also made grandiose and odd remarks.
 He claimed in an interview that he created God and said they were best friends.
-He also said if he started murdering people, no one would be left and then told the interviewer, cryptically, that his children were coming.
+He also said if he started murdering people, no one would be left but then, cryptically, said that his children were coming.

 When ABC's Diane Sawyer asked if the world would forget him, he said, "Forget, forgot, forget, forgot" and then muttered nonsense.